Deeksha115/Documentation_task_Deeksha/docsify.md

 ## Podman

-* The podman is pod manager tool and that's why the name is podman
+* The podman is pod manager tool and that's why the name is podman.
-* The name pods came from the Kubernetes.Collection of containers or Grouping of containers are called as pods
+* pods is a Collection of containers or Grouping of containers.
 * The main reason for creating podman is to lavering the concept of pods where you have two containers run together mostly called them as a side car pattern .
 So we can use podman to run two different containers together.